Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 What is considered “doing business” in South Carolina?

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in South Carolina?
 Peruse the state’s LLC Act and you’ll find little specificity on the topic.
 However, tax laws tell us that you are most often considered to be “doing business” and required to foreign qualify if:

 - Your LLC maintains a physical presence in the state, meaning offices, stores, warehouses or other structures

 - Employees or other representatives are actively conducting business on behalf of your LLC in the state

-If you’re unsure whether or not you need to file for foreign qualification in South Carolina, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in South Carolina, we suggest seeking legal counsel.